top of page

 Car drivers coming through Newburgh and Abernethy are competing with the alarming growth in the number of large container trucks and the endless 'quarry lorry' traffic from nearby Clatchard Quarry.

-It is not unusual to see a lorry mount the pavement to edge past a truck coming the other way.
-A resident describes people standing at a Newburgh High Street bus stop having to step back to let a lorry past!
-There is little doubt who is in charge of the High Street.
+Lorries have mounted the pavement to edge past an oncoming vehicle.
+A resident describes people standing at a Newburgh High Street bus stop having to step back to let a lorry edge past!

 The increase in the number of heavy vehicles, often going beyond the speed limit, makes the likelihood of a serious accident more probable.
+They bring pollution, noise and an impact on mental health.

 Scottish Government’s Climate Change Plan, updated in 2020, includes what it describes as a 'world-leading' commitment to reducing car kilometres by 2030 (set against a 2019 baseline).